neos/doctools/TheDefinitiveGuide/PartII/Routing.rst

 .. image:: /Images/GettingStarted/RoutingLogTail.png

-More information on routing can be found in the `FLOW3 reference manual <http://flow3.typo3.org/documentation/>`_\ .
+More information on routing can be found in the :doc:`The Definitive Guide <../PartIII/Routing>`.